The ultimate guide on how to use verbs in your writing, including vivid verb examples and a handy list of over 333 strong verbs!

 - The cake was made by my grandma.

 - The fender was bent out of shape by a fallen branch.

 And yes: you spotted the issue there.
 In both cases, the sentences use the passive voice, not the active voice.
 So the person who actually made the cake was grandma.
-The thing that actually bent that fender was that damn branch.
+The thing that actually bent that fender was the branch.
 (Need more help remembering the difference between active versus passive?
 Check out this easy guide.)

 - My grandma made the cake.

 - A fallen branch bent the fender.
 (Yes, you could say “out of shape” but doesn’t the word bent already convey exactly that?
 I think it does.)